PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

       'OriginalProfiles' : [],
       'NumberOfOriginalLevels' : [] }

-Each key in the dictionary corresponds to a list of the elements indicated by the key.
+Each key in the dictionary corresponds to a list of the variables as indicated by the key.
+For example the key :code:`'OrbitID'` is a list of strings, whereas the key :code:`'FilteredProfiles'` is a list of lists.
 The length of each list for each key is of course the same and all elements at the same index in the lists correspond to each other.

 The NumPy files can be read with: